byuflowlab/FLOWPanel.jl/docs/README.md

     * Install LiveServer in Julia: `] add LiveServer`
     * Launch live server: `julia -e 'using LiveServer; serve(dir="docs/build")'`
     * Open the given URL in your browser

+Deploy documentation into gh-pages branch for Github Pages: `mkdocs gh-deploy`